 Ted has almost 30 years of experience representing clients in international arbitrations in the United States and abroad.
 He has acted as lead counsel in dozens of cases under all of the major international commercial arbitration rules, including the ICC, ICDR, HKIAC, SIAC, LCIA and UNCITRAL Rules.
 Ted has arbitrated cases under a variety of applicable laws and has particularly deep experience representing clients in international disputes involving Chinese companies.
-Ted has been recognized as an "ADR (Alternative Dispute Resolution) Champion" by The National Law Journal.
+Ted has been recognized as a leading practitioner (Band 6) by Chambers USA (2021) and an "ADR (Alternative Dispute Resolution) Champion" by The National Law Journal.

 Ted is a member of the ICC’s Commission on Arbitration in Paris and an active international arbitrator.
-He is a Fellow of the Chartered Institute of Arbitrators and has been appointed to the Panel/List of Arbitrators of the International Centre for Dispute Resolution, the Hong Kong International Arbitration Centre, and the Beijing International Arbitration Centre.
+He is a Fellow of the Chartered Institute of Arbitrators and has been appointed to the Panel of Arbitrators of the International Centre for Dispute Resolution, the American Arbitration Association, the Singapore International Arbitration Centre, the Hong Kong International Arbitration Centre, and the Beijing International Arbitration Centre.
 Ted is also an authority on drafting arbitration provisions for complex international commercial contracts.

 In addition to his international arbitration experience, Ted has substantial experience representing foreign and US corporations in US commercial litigation, usually involving cross-border disputes.
 He routinely appears before the federal and state courts of New York in connection with his litigation practice.